heremaps/here-data-sdk-cpp/README.md

 By default this SDK downloads and compiles its dependencies.
 The versions of downloaded dependencies may conflict with versions already installed on your system, so they are not added to the install targets.

-Therefore, to install the HERE OLP Edge SDK C++, you must first install all its dependencies.
+Therefore, to install the HERE OLP SDK for C++, you must first install all its dependencies.
 Then you need to configure the SDK with `EDGE_SDK_BUILD_EXTERNAL_DEPS` set to `OFF` so that it finds required dependencies in the system.

 Another option is to build the SDK as a shared library, setting the `BUILD_SHARED_LIBS` flag to `ON`.

-The following command builds and installs the HERE OLP Edge SDK C++:
+The following command builds and installs the HERE OLP SDK for C++:

 ```bash
 cmake --build . --target install